msteffan/fundamentals/06_chapter/10_exercise.md

 In this exercise, we'll return to our checkers game one last time.
 This time, however, we won't be writing a function; instead, your mission, should you choose to accept it, is to create a nested array called `pieces` to store the locations of every piece on the board.

 `pieces` should be an associative array, with two keys : 'red' and 'black'.
 Each of these keys should correspond to a normal array listing out all of the different pieces for that color.
-Each piece should be identified by a two-element array in the pattern of `[row,col]`; for example, the list of Red pieces would be [0,1], [0,3], [0,5], [0,7], etc.
+Each piece should be represented as a two-element array in the pattern of `[row,col]`; for example, the list of red pieces would include `[0,1]`, `[0,3]`, `[0,5]`, etc.

 To test your work, run each of the following two commands in the repli.it console
 ```javascript